Atlantis Play Center: Green Dragon Slide Evokes Fond Childhood Memories

 • Ocean theme engages kids immediately.
 Fun rhyming signs accompany each animal.

-• Live animals roaming around grounds (chicken and bunnies).
+• Live animals roaming around grounds (we saw chicken and bunnies).

 • Funky play equipment – something for every age.